theQuert/XPS-9360-macOS/README.md

   - You need an external NVMe reader to carry your new SSD as an external drive.
   - Under macOS environment, using `Disk Utility` format your new SSD as `APFS` format.
   - Using [Carbon Copy Cloner](https://bombich.com/download), to clone the whole System Disk to your new drive.

+   ### TODO after upgrading OS
+  - Before updating your device, remember to prepare external hard drive to backup with `Time Machine`.
+  - Creating bootable USB drive with the version of macOS you prefer.
+[Download Link](https://mirrors.dtops.cc/iso/MacOS/daliansky_macos/) [balenaEtcher](https://www.balena.io/etcher/)
+  - After booting sucessfully, copy the whole repo to you EFI partition.
+(The commands to mount EFI partition is provided above.)
+  - If you use `DW1560`, follow the [guide](https://github.com/the-Quert/XPS-9360-macOS/blob/master/README.md#L119) below

    ## Credits
    #### [ComboJack](https://github.com/hackintosh-stuff/ComboJack)